kaltura/playkit-android-youbora/README.md

 * Once you have a player instance you may want to be able to track playback behaviour and playback trends.
-* Using Youbora plugin you can achive this easily.
+* Using Youbora plugin you can acheive this easily.